ElliotHardyCS/CyberSecurityPortfolio/README.md

 # Welcome to my Cybersecurity Portfolio!

 This repository highlights my skills, projects, and accomplishments in the field of cybersecurity with a specialization in threat intelligence, cybersecurity analysis, and programming.
-This portfolio demonstrates my ability to analyze complex threats, utilize cutting-edge tools, and solve real-world cybersecurity challenges.
-From threat reports and OSINT investigations to malware analysis and automation scripts, my work showcases both technical expertise and critical thinking.

 ---